-Visitors to Southeast Wyoming will find plenty of fun things to see and do in the region's cities, Laramie and Cheyenne.
-You don't have to drive too far away from these population centers to find even more attractions and activities.
-Here are some recommendations for fun things to do near Cheyenne and Laramie.
+Visitors to Southeast Wyoming will find plenty of fun things to see and do in the region's cities, Laramie and Cheyenne, and you don't have to drive too far away from these population centers to find even more attractions and activities.
+Here are some recommendations for fun things to do in the area.

 Wyoming's first and now-historic state penitentiary is located in the town of Rawlins.
 Housing criminals from 1901 to 1981, the "Old Pen" can now be experienced on a guided tour filled with history and stories both amazing and creepy.
 You'll see actual cells, the gas chamber and gallows, solitary confinement, the exercise yard, and more.
 Along with the tour, visitors to the prison complex can also explore exhibits in the museum, visit the gift shop, and walk around the grounds.

 This scenic drive follows Highway 130 through Medicine Bow National Forest, past granite mountains, flower-filled meadows, and clear lakes.
 As you make your way through the high mountain pass, you'll be treated to vast panoramic views.
 You can stop along the way for fishing, day hiking, or biking, or overnight at Ryan Park campground.
 If you do, be sure to stop by a ranger station for maps and current conditions.
 Because of the high elevation and heavy snowfall, summer is the best time to drive Snowy Range Scenic Byway.